AXOOM/Templates.Library/readme.md

     dotnet new axoom-lib --name "MyVendor.MyLibrary" --author "My Company" --description "my description" cd MyVendor.MyLibrary
+    git init

 In the commands above replace
+- `MyVendor.MyLibrary` with the .NET namespace and NuGet package name you wish to use,
-- `example.com` with the public domain of your company and
+- `My Name` with the name of your company and
 - `my description` with a brief (single sentence) description of the library.

 You can now open the generated project using your favorite IDE.
 We recommend [Visual Studio](https://www.visualstudio.com/downloads/), [Visual Studio Code](https://code.visualstudio.com/Download) or [Rider](https://www.jetbrains.com/rider/).